jzlung/boardgames/README.md

 - [ ] Finalize Data format & Scrape
 	- [ ] scraper needs to download the pictures into the assets archive
 	- [ ] simplify the data formats, the '@objectid' and '#text' keys
+	- [ ] Firebase s3-like service for image storage
 - [ ] Finish Game entry UI page
 - [ ] Populate DB & game entry makes ajax request
 - [ ] Design home page